ftntcorecse/ftnt-ansible-docs/docs/faz_modules/faz_device.rst

 device_unique_name
 ++++++++++++++++++

-- Description: The desired "friendly" name of the device being added to FortiManager.
+- Description: The desired "friendly" name of the device being added to FortiAnalyzer.